RazanGhzouli/Behavior-Trees-in-Action/scripts/2020-mining-notebooks/README.md

 # Behavior Trees in Action: A Study of Robotics Applications artifacts #
-First go to "scripts" folder in the online appendix on GitHub: https://github.com/RazanGhzouli/Behavior-Trees-in-Action or on Bitbucket: https://bitbucket.org/easelab/behaviortrees and download it
+First go to [2020-mining-notebooks](https://github.com/RazanGhzouli/Behavior-Trees-in-Action/tree/master/scripts/2020-mining-notebooks) folder in the online appendix on GitHub: https://github.com/RazanGhzouli/Behavior-Trees-in-Action or on Bitbucket: https://bitbucket.org/easelab/behaviortrees and download it